Listening to Our Community

 This opportunity for greater involvement by underrepresented groups is not unique to the University of Minnesota and directly impacts society.
 The Institute of Women’s Policy reports a disparity in female inventors being named on US patents.
 A recent study published in Science found that researchers in the biomedical field tend to develop inventions focused on their gender, so it raises the question of whether more participation by women in this process could lead to more technologies that would specifically benefit women.

 Increasing outreach and support for all innovators, and especially women and people of color, is an important goal in our office.
-To accomplish this, eighteen months ago the office established a cross-departmental Equity, Diversity, and Inclusion (EDI) working group, led by Anne Hall and Mary MacCarthy, which gathers and analyzes invention disclosures and patenting data from across the University, raises awareness of opportunities for engagement, develops programs, and collaborates with other departments in advancing our mission.
+To accomplish this, eighteen months ago the office established a cross-departmental Diversity, Equity, and Inclusion (DEI) working group, led by Anne Hall and Mary MacCarthy, which gathers and analyzes invention disclosures and patenting data from across the University, raises awareness of opportunities for engagement, develops programs, and collaborates with other departments in advancing our mission.
 An example of a recent success is that we’re making progress on diversifying our Business Advisory Group, a group of volunteers which help us commercialize technologies.
 This past year, we were able to increase the membership of the group to 356 members with 25 percent more women and 60 percent more people of color.

 We are excited about our progress to date, but we recognize that there is much more work to do, and we look forward to engaging many more UMN faculty and staff in technology commercialization in the months and years to come.

 Learn more about our commitment to Diversity, Equity, & Inclusion.
 For more information on working with the Technology Commercialization office, please contact Allison Ferro (email@example.com) or Mary MacCarthy (firstname.lastname@example.org).